Liriope and Ophiopogon

 More details...

-The green leaved form of the more common "black grass".
-Lavender-purple flowers followed by darkest green berries to 15cm.
+Rarely seen green leafed form of the famous "black grass" with beautiful milky white flowers in mid to late summer.
 Good evergreen groundcover, even in quite dry shade.

 More details...